 Since the Bank is Government owned entity and as per NSB Act, Bank should invest 60% of its deposit in Government Securities.
 Therefore Bank has significant transactions with GOSL in day-to-day operation which are collectively represent on above.
 Individually significant transactions other than day-to-day operations are as follows:

-- Bank has converted Rs.
-59,365.66 Mn. worth of outstanding loans to RDA as debenture (covered by Treasury Guarantee) on 1 January 2021.
-Therefore it has been classified from loan and advance to debt and other instruments as at 31 December 2021. - The Bank has received Rs.
-8,439.5 Mn. worth of Treasury Bonds from Government Treasury as partial settlement of interest receivables on senior citizens.
+- 1 January 2021.
+Therefore it has been classified from loan and advance to debt and other instruments as at 31 December 2021. - receivables on senior citizens.